bimalgharagithubprofile/Adnroid-YouTube-Video-Downloader-Convert-mp3-using-ytdlp-FFmpeg/README.md

     Corutines Scope - proper scoping of therad(s) execution Flow - Executable task in dedicated thread.
-    Resource Wrapper - data transaction between layers are wrapped in sealed class, this is for keep the data impact with all possible state and generic. safe api call - every api call is wrapped in a safeApiCall block, which is one generic place to handle the api call state (suucess, failed for no-internet, failed for un-authorised, etc...)
+    Resource Wrapper - data transaction between layers are wrapped in sealed class, this is for keep the data impact with all possible state and generic.
     Csutom Exception - any exception is mapped in Error module - we can easily change the error message or add new message from only one resource and map it.
     Use cases - all tasks are hidden and privdede a use case class to the upper layer to call/execture and get some data(Resource Wrappered)
     Mappers - as remote data class/structure and local data class/structure shouldn't be same, DTO and Entity used. they are converting using mapper class